 If you wish to contact the Palaeontological Association about outreach and education please use our contact form and select the Outreach and Education Officers: Contact Us Form

-The Palaeontological Association outreach team will be delivering activities on the theme of ‘fossilisation’ at the Yorkshire Fossil Festival 2017 in Scarborough, 22nd-24th September.
-Schools will be given priority on Friday 22nd, with the festival open to all over the weekend.
+The Palaeontological Association outreach team will be delivering activities on the theme of ‘adaptation’ at the Yorkshire Fossil Festival 2019, which will be returning to Scarborough on 13th-15th September.
+Schools will be given priority on Friday 13th, with the festival open to all over the weekend.

 Get hands-on with some amazing fossils, and discover how their unique features adapted them to different environments and lifestyles.
 Design your own prehistoric creepy-crawly – decide how to spend your points to arm your creature with body parts and special powers.
 Then spin our ‘wheel of fortune’ to see what life throws at it – is your animal equipped to survive a meteorite impact, climate change or the arrival of a new predator?

 Palaeoartist James McKay will be on hand to bring the public’s fantasy fossils to life.

 In response to feedback, we are extending the deadline for contributions to our new PalAss YouTube channel and clarifying the process of video production.
 The YouTube channel is being developed as part of our response to the results of the 2018 PalAss diversity study, in order to reach out to a broader and more diverse audience.

 Do you have a passion for outreach and fossils?
 If so, you might apply be our next 'PalAss YouTube Ambassador'... or if you want to share you knowledge of a particular fossil or your life as a palaeontologist with a public audience become a 'one-off contributor'.
 More information...